How to Block USB Device Access with Exceptions using Microsoft Intune

 Manage exceptions through Azure AD Group

 As an MEM | Intune administrator, your responsibility should be limited to the policy implementation.
-Since the exception management for this policy will be an ongoing activity, this need to carefully planned and handed over to lower support tiers or location leads.
+Since the exception management for this policy will be an ongoing activity, this needs to be carefully planned and handed over to lower support tiers or location leads.

-See the illustration in below screenshot.
+See the illustration in the below screenshot.

 Endpoint Security | USB Exception Management Plan